 - 6 ounces strawberry Jell-O

-- 2 cups boiling water
+- 2 cups boiling water (473 ml)

-- In a medium bowl, beat cream cheese mixture and sugar together until smooth.
-Gently fold in 1 cup of whipped cream.
-Spread over cooled pretzel crust, being careful to press against the edges of the pan.
+- Spread the cream cheese mixture over the cooled pretzel crust, being careful to press against the edges of the pan.
 This will create a seal that prevents the Jell-O from dripping down and getting the crust soggy.
 Place in the refrigerator to set while preparing the Jell-O.

 - Add strawberry Jell-O to boiling water and stir until the Jell-O granules have dissolved.
 Refrigerate until it has thickened to a consistency similar to that of egg whites (45-60 minutes).
 Add the strawberries and stir to combine.
 Pour over the cream cheese layer and refrigerate for 2-4 hours.6 ounces strawberry Jell-O, 2 cups boiling water, 3 cups fresh strawberries